algorandfoundation/algokit-utils-ts/docs/capabilities/algorand-client.md

 ### Creating transactions

-You can compose a transaction via `algorand.createTransaction`, which gives you an instance of the [`AlgorandClientTransactionCreator`](../code/classes/types_algorand_client_transaction_creator.AlgorandClientTransactionCreator.md) class.
+You can compose a transaction via `algorand.createTransaction.`, which gives you an instance of the [`AlgorandClientTransactionCreator`](../code/classes/types_algorand_client_transaction_creator.AlgorandClientTransactionCreator.md) class.
 Intellisense will guide you on the different options.

 The signature for the calls to send a single transaction usually look like: